-You’ve decided to sign up for an AP class—a smart choice!
+You want to challenge yourself.
+And you want to show admissions committees that you can pass college muster by taking rigorous high school courses.
+You’ve decided to sign up for an AP classes that’s a smart choice!
 Accepted applicants at selective colleges typically have taken multiple AP classes.
 But how do you choose which AP subjects to take?

 Guide to Choosing AP Classes

 1. Which APs are Offered at Your School?

 Check with your school counselor for a list of AP classes in your high school.
 While there are 38 total AP subjects, they are probably not all offered at your school.
 I n general you should try to take courses each year in English, science, math, the social sciences, and foreign language.
 Colleges want to see that you are taking on challenges when available, so if your school offers AP courses in any of these areas, you should consider taking them.